massamasa/tsoha-fleamarket/README.md

 # tsoha-fleamarket
 A web app for selling items from person to person.
 Each user is an admin or regular user.
+Post an ad, quick search for ads by title or do an advanced search.
+Posted ads are also categorized by tag.
+To arrange a sale you may post private or public messages on an ad's page.

-## Planned basic functionality
+## Basic functionality
 - A user can create a new account
 - A user can log in and out
 - A user can remove their account